 Some other key technical work is still in progress, and is needed to inform our understanding of issues and options.
-Toi Moana staff are aiming to have this completed by the end of 2018, although this is subject to delivery by external parties.
+Toi Moana staff are working to have this completed as soon as possible, although some are subject to delivery by external parties.
 Work relevant to the Kaituna catchment includes: